alansenairj/autodockerdeployinfra/README.md

 # autodockerdeployinfra

 This project is my memory note to deploy 4 containers with node server and flask api website.
 It is very good infra for training docker skills, automation with bash script and postman requests.

-UPDATE - Now this repo contains a full functional docker-compose automation.
-Just run "docker-compose up -d"
+#UPDATE - Now this repo contains a full functional docker-compose automation.
+Just run "docker-compose up -d".
+Nothing more.

 ![diagram](https://user-images.githubusercontent.com/20565821/129620197-abfafe9e-94e9-4825-bebc-efd0076eda84.jpg)